Skip to main content

 Connecting domain to your web service via DNS

-This guide demonstrates how to create a DNS Zone and set records within that DNS Zone to connect your domain to a web application.
+This guide demonstrates how to create a DNS zone and set records within that DNS zone to connect your domain to a web application.

 Basic information